 Make Ahead

-• Up to 24 hr: Cook pasta and chill.
+• Up to 24 hours: Cook the pasta and cool it.
 Whisk dressing.
-Store both in fridge.
+Store both in the fridge in separate containers.

-• Up to 8 hr: Wash and dry romaine, wrap in a dry paper towel, and refrigerate.
+• Up to 8 hours: Wash and dry the romaine, wrap in a dry paper towel, and refrigerate.
+You can also spin and store it in the salad spinner.

-• Right before serving: Toss pasta, lettuce, cheese, and half the dressing.
-Add breadcrumbs and extra dressing to taste.
+• Right before serving: Toss the pasta, lettuce, cheese, and half the dressing.
+Add breadcrumbs and extra dressing to taste when ready to serve.

 Leftovers